ruchapendharkar/learning-on-the-highway/README.md

 ## Overview

 Our work aims to conduct a comparative analysis of reinforcement learning algorithms using the highway-environment developed by OpenAI Gymnasium.
 Specifically, we focus on three main methods: Deep Q-learning, Proximal Policy Optimization (PPO), and Actor-Critic.
-While previous research exists on the highway-environment, there is limited exploration of these specific algorithms.
-We believe it would be valuable to implement these algorithms from scratch and evaluate their performance on this environment.
+While previous research exists on the highway-environment, there is limited implementation of these specific algorithms.
+We believe it would be valuable to implement these algorithms from scratch and evaluate their performance on this environment, comparing them.

 ## Objective